-Leadership skills are pivotal for success on and off the field - whether it is the ability to lead a team through adversity, setting a positive example or motivating and rallying individuals around a cause.
-At Homegrown Lacrosse, we believe in the principle that leadership is more than giving directions; leadership is about one life influencing another.
+We believe that leadership is more than giving directions; leadership is about one life influencing another.
+Leadership skills are pivotal for success on and off the field - whether it is the ability to lead a team through adversity, setting a positive example, or motivating and rallying individuals around a cause, they are all crucial for growth and development.

-The Leadership Development Program (L.D.P.) provides high school and college volunteers an opportunity to work and coach alongside Homegrown senior staff at a variety of programs/events.
-By doing so L.D.P. counselors gain confidence in their coaching ability and develop a better understanding of lacrosse from a new perspective.
-This translates to on-field ability and expands to life skills off the field as well.
+The Leadership Development Program (L.D.P.) provides high school and college volunteers an opportunity to coach alongside Homegrown senior staff at a variety of programs and events throughout the year, the biggest being the Homegrown Summer Camps in July.
+L.D.P. counselors gain confidence in their coaching ability and develop a better understanding of lacrosse from a new perspective.
+This translates to greater on-field skills and expands to life skills off the field.

 “Never doubt that a small group of thoughtful, committed people can change the world.
 Indeed.
 It is the only thing that ever has.”